jennerhanni/GraphletDB/README.md

 ### 🔧 getRandomToken(nodes, len)

-This function creates a random hexadecimal token of the length specified by `len`.
+This helper function creates a random hexadecimal token of the length specified by `len`.
 It ensures the uniqueness of the token within the provided `nodes` array.
 Each node in the array is expected to have an `id` property, which is used to check for uniqueness.
 The function repeatedly generates new tokens until it finds one that is not already present in the `nodes` array.

 Parameters:

-- A `nodes` array of objects where each object represents a node.
+- A `nodes` **array** of objects where each object represents a node.
 The function only cares that each node has an `id` property.
-- A `len` integer number of characters to generate in the hexadecimal string.
+- A `len` **integer** number of characters to generate in the hexadecimal string.

 Returns a unique lowercase hexadecimal **string** of the specified length.